HyacinthBots/LilyBot/docs/commands.md

 * `user` – Person to ban - User
 * `messages` - Number of days of messages to delete - Integer
 * `reason` - Reason for the ban - Optional String
-* `image` - The URL to an image to provide extra context for the action - Optional String
+* `image` - An image to provide extra context for the action - Optional Attachment
 * `dm` - Whether to DM the user or not.
 Default: True - Optional Boolean

 **Result**: Bans `banUser` from the server with reason `reason` and deletes any messages they sent in the last `messages` day(s).